byronlong99/embedded-sql-tester/README.md

-### SQL Server to SQLite dialect conversion for comprehensive Unit Testing
+### SQL Server to SQLite dialect Conversion for Comprehensive Unit Testing

+After working in the enterprise for several years I began to write unit tests.
+Eventually, I found myself writing the tests **(TDD)** before